anneraev/Backend-Capstone/README.md

 ## Watch List
 Users can add plugins to their watch list, so that they always have a collection of plugins that they are using for easy access.
 The button to do so is situated at the top of every plugin page.

+## Try it!

+Plugin Sleuth is not live at the moment.
+However, if you wish to demo it, you can clone down the file, run it in Microsoft Visual Studio and hit the debug button.
+This will open up the most recent version of the site.
+A live, hosted version is coming soon for use by the games developer community.